SpikeHimself/XPortal/XPortal/PrePackage/README.md

 ## Bugs, Issues, Feature Requests

-To report problems or provide feedback, please use the project's [GitHub Issues page](https://github.com/SpikeHimself/XPortal/issues).
+If you have issues or feedback, please use XPortal's [GitHub page](https://github.com/SpikeHimself/XPortal/)

-If you are experiencing a bug, please include the BepInEx output log and provide as many details as possible.
+To report a bug, please navigate to the [Issues page](https://github.com/SpikeHimself/XPortal/issues), click [New issue](https://github.com/SpikeHimself/XPortal/issues/new/choose), choose `Bug report`, and fill out the template.

+For feature requests, choose `Feature request` on the [New issue](https://github.com/SpikeHimself/XPortal/issues/new/choose) page.

+To add a translation to XPortal, choose `Translation` when submitting a [New issue](https://github.com/SpikeHimself/XPortal/issues/new/choose).

 ## Improvements over AnyPortal